fastats/fastats/docs/source/single_page_run_through.rst

 |               || %timeit my_func(data)             | 1.48 ms ± 22.4 µs per loop |
 +---------------+------------------------------------+----------------------------+

-As you can see, without resorting to C/Cython or other native code, fastats allows you to apply arbitrary python functions at native speeds.
+As you can see, without resorting to C/Cython or other native code, fastats allows you to apply arbitrary Python functions at native speeds.